 So, let’s have a look at these anchors and determine what’s good and bad about them.

 - 1 component is a solid tree (attached to rope and out of sight in image)

 The Bad – The numbers on the image above correspond to the numbered list below.

 - The purple cam is in a shallow flared placement and is not tightly cammed.
 A quick visual inspection of fracture lines and a tap on the block below the cam reveals that this block is detached.
-Given the equalization configuration this poor piece receives about 50% of the load.

 - A dyneema-nylon girth hitch is not ideal.
 This is actually a strop bend, but is similar to a girth hitch.
 Inline load tests have demonstrated that the thinner dyneema will sever the nylon at relatively low loads.
 A single cordalette or static rope would be better than the chain of different materials used in this anchor

 - The masterpoint is not redundant.
 Adding an additional sling and an additional carabiner at the masterpoint would create redundancy.
 Considering you can’t see this anchor from below and that it rubs over the edge this setup would have me feeling edgy.